adigaandyt/LetsReview-GitOps/README.md

 # LetsReview GitOps
 This repository contains the GitOps configuration for [LetsReview](https://github.com/adigaandyt/LetsReview), using ArgoCD to manage deployments to an EKS cluster.
 The configuration defines the desired state of our applications and infrastructure, ensuring that our deployment environment is declarative, version-controlled, and automated.

-It also containers the workflow of my entire DevOps Portfolio Project
+It also contains the workflow of my entire DevOps Portfolio Project

 ArgoCD deploys the following using the **app of apps pattern**:
 - Our_Library Application